ismaelocaramelo/workwithme/index.md

 - Innovation by reading about current tech trends.
 - Inspiring people with the things I love.
 - Brainstorm about new ideas, innovations, events, and workshops.
-- Read technical books 🏗️
+- Read technical books.
-- Code challenges 🥷
+- Code challenges.

 ## My black list Industries: